 Generally, in SQLite select statement the returned values are derived from the contents of the database, but SELECT can also be used to return the value of simple expressions.

 Following is the example of SQLite select statements with simple expressions.

 The above SQLite select statement example gives the output as following

-Following is the syntax of using sqlite select statement to query data from tables in database.
+Following is the syntax of using sqlite select statements to query data from tables in the database.

 SELECT [ALL | DISTINCT] result [FROM table-list]

 [ORDER BY sort-expr-list]